D6NK/Imvu-Overlay-No-GUI-/README.md

 > # While Modifier Is Active:

-- When Imvu is not the currently active It will be unclickable
+- When Imvu is not the currently active window it will be unclickable
   > You will need to alt tab to IMVU in order to type in chat.

 - You have the option to make the background blurred by pressing Left Control and Alt and B at the same time.